christophe-derache/certification35288_bloc6-final_project/README.md

 The files gives the result of all the energetical diagnostics for the city of Lyon since 2013.
 The methodology for the diagnostics have changed in july 2021.
 We concatenated the 3 files on similar columns.
-The concatenated dataset was also completed with the geokey.
+The dataset was also completed with the geokey.

 > Output of the notebook : 'src/df_dpe_geokey_221129.csv'

-### Joining the 2 sources
+## Joining the sources

 > Inputs of the notebook :
 > - 'src/df_etalab_geokey_221130.csv'